Phone Number

 Potential risks and complications An outline of possible risks and how to mitigate them.

-carpal tunnel surgery for office workers
+carpal tunnel Procedure for office workers

-What is Carpal Tunnel Surgery?
+What is Carpal Tunnel Procedure?

 The modern office workspace requires employees to engage in repetitive hand and wrist motions, mainly typing and mouse usage.
 Over time, these repetitive motions can cause strain, leading to Carpal Tunnel Syndrome.
-Office workers are thus a significant portion of individuals who seek carpal tunnel surgery to relieve the symptoms of CTS and improve their hand function.
-Timely intervention through surgery not only alleviates discomfort but also prevents the condition from escalating to severe nerve damage.
+Office workers are thus a significant portion of individuals who seek carpal tunnel Procedure to relieve the symptoms of CTS and improve their hand function.
+Timely intervention through Procedure not only alleviates discomfort but also prevents the condition from escalating to severe nerve damage.

 • Pain Relief: The foremost benefit is the alleviation of pain, which is achieved by releasing the pressure on the median nerve.